microsoft/vscode-docs/blogs/2017/02/15/textmate-sematics.md

 ### Tokenization times

-Tokenization runs in a yielding fashion on the UI thread, I had to add some code to force it to run synchronously, in order to measure the following times (median of 10 runs presented):
+Tokenization runs in a yielding fashion on the UI thread, so I had to add some code to force it to run synchronously in order to measure the following times (median of 10 runs presented):

 | File name | File size | VS Code 1.8 | VS Code 1.9 | Speed-up |
 |---|---|---|---|---|